-The fielding captain or her nominee may select the ball with which she wishes to bowl from the supply provided by the umpires.
+The fielding captain or her nominee may select the ball with which she wishes to bowl from the supply provided by ICC Europe.
+The third umpire shall take a box containing at least 3 new balls to the dressing room and supervise the selection of the ball.

 The umpires shall retain possession of the match ball(s) throughout the duration of the match when play is not actually taking place.
 During play umpires shall periodically and irregularly inspect the condition of the ball and shall retain possession of it at the fall of a wicket, a drinks interval, or any other disruption in play.
+Where day/night matches are scheduled in a series white balls will be used in all matches (including day matches).
 Each fielding team shall have one new ball for its innings.

-5.2 Law 5.4 - New ball in a match of more than one day's duration Law 5.4 shall not apply:
+Law 5.4 - New ball in a match of more than one day's duration Law 5.4 shall not apply: